msaroufim/MLblog/_posts/2015-02-14-quantum-computers-can-simulate-classical-computers.md

 ## Epilogue

 Good news is that quantum computers could probably run your favorite videogame.
 This is however not the most interesting property of quantum computers, if there is any interest then I can probably have some followup posts on Grover's search algorithm and Shor's factoring algorithm.
-Although those are arguably the most well known quantum algorithms there are many results that are incredibly funky and I'd recommend you check out the [ topics](http://www.cse.ucsd.edu/theory_reading_group/) we had in theory reading group at UCSD.
+Although those are arguably the most well known quantum algorithms there are many results that are incredibly funky and I'd recommend you check out the [topics](http://www.cse.ucsd.edu/theory_reading_group/) we had in the theory reading group at UCSD.

  The two big open questions are perhaps: can quantum computers actually be built?
 If they can, can they solve more problems than classical computers?
 The complexity theory community seems to think so.
 As Aaronson would say: all possibilities are equally intriguing since either we learn some pretty fundamental limitations of phyics or we get swanky new quantum computers.